simoncrowe/ansible-raspberry-pi-dat/README.md

 If you do see something like the above, it may be worth replacing `raspberrypi.local` with pi's IP address (e.g. `192.168.1.3`) to the file called `hosts` in the root directory of this repository.
-The hostname `raspberrypi.local` isn't that reliable and it could cause problems with Ansible later.
+The hostname `raspberrypi.local` isn't very reliable and it could cause problems with Ansible later.

 Unsuccessful output will look like this: